 - Do not flip the retainer with your tongue.
 This could damage the retainer and/or your teeth.

-- Do not chew on gum
+- Do not chew gum while wearing your retainer.

 - Your retainer is made out of acrylic and is sensitive to heat.
 Do not subject the retainers to heat.
 This includes hot water, the dishwasher or washing machine, or leaving them in a hot car.
 The heat could cause them to distort and make them unusable.

 - Retainers are also breakable.
 If a piece chips, and it is still wearable, continue to wear it until we are able to have a look at it.
 If it is broken and unwearable, you will most likely need an impression to repair it.
 Call our office as soon as possible, do not wait too long or you risk the teeth shifting.

 - If you find your retainer is pinching you, try using wax until you can set up an appointment for us to fix it.
 Likewise, if your retainer feels loose or ill fitting, do not attempt to adjust it yourself.

 - Use your best judgement regarding removing your retainers for sports, swimming, singing etc. If there is an activity where there is a risk that they may be damaged or lost, please place them in the case provided.
 Always remember to replace them as soon as you are finished with the activity.